TG’s Comparative Risk Resource

 We attempt to do this below with the use of a set of visualizations which enable the user to (i) understand the historical progression of the pandemic across the U.S., (ii) its relative current impacts – risk - at the state and county level, and (iii) the opportunity to simulate potential future outbreaks of the virus.

 Our visualization and simulation capabilities are meant to be easy to use and intuitive with drop-down links and clearly identified data labels.
 They are designed to educate and inform users and have not been developed to replace official local, county, state of national sources of information – public or private.
-Links to our data sources, updated daily, and additional resources can be found at the bottom of this page, please let us know your thoughts and ideas for improvement.
+Links to our data sources, updated frequently, and additional resources can be found at the bottom of this page, please let us know your thoughts and ideas for improvement.

 To view our dashboards, please use these login credentials: